brandtkeller/AreYouAlive/README.md

         - Loop
             - Execute target query (How-many of these can we execute sequentially?)
             - Sleep for interval time `time.Sleep( interval * time.Second)`
+- React frontend web application served via `/` endpoint (GET)
+- Websocket established between backend/frontend for updates from execution thread
+### Iteration #2
+This is till to-be-determined.
+I would like to implement a full CRUD API for targets and allow the service to have a database for which to store state.
+An administrative dashboard would then allow admins to add targets dynamically.
+- Configurable target health query parameters would be a nice to have.
+- Webhooks for MM integrations or other integrations would be a nice to have.

 ### Other Considerations
 - Test Driven Development